The TFC Title Loans Scholarship – $1,000.00 Award

-Along with your essay we also ask that you include:
+Along with your essay, please include:

-- A copy of your transcripts (official or unofficial).
+- A copy of your transcripts (official or unofficial)

-When is the application due?
+When is the Deadline?

 According to the business magazine Entrepreneur, as you move into adulthood your credit score replaces your SAT score as the number that defines you to institutions.
-As a current college student you know all too well how it feels to be judged based on a number.
+As a current college student, you know all too well how it feels to be judged based on a number.

 Every week low credit scores lead to thousands of people being turned away from traditional lending.
 There has been an array of lending programs built over the years for individuals with poor credit.
-Most of them have higher interest rates in order to compensate for the credit risk posed by a subprime borrower.
+Most of them have higher interest rates to compensate for the credit risk posed by a subprime borrower.

 In the sub-prime market, higher interest rates and unexpected financial circumstances (unemployment, divorce, medical emergencies) can lead to the consumer’s inability to repay the loan on nearly 10% of all loans issued.
-On the reverse, the lender needs to charge higher interest rates to combat this loss in capital and support their overhead.
+On the reverse, the lender needs to charge higher interest rates to combat this loss in the capital and support its overhead.

 Matthew Thomas Frost – Cal Poly San Luis Obispo